 Both my kids unfortunately have an iPad mini 16GB.
 But Apple does not afford you the luxury of adding the option of SD cards and the iPads are so full of games, there is hardly space for movies while we go on a long road trip.
 In the beginning I bought them small Android tablets just for in-car entertainment.
+But this was a nightmare to manage and keep things charged.
 How-To: Turn a Raspberry Pi into a WiFi router.
 5 Mistakes Raspberry Pi Beginners Should Avoid.
 Advertisement Your Raspberry Pi is awesome, so it would be wrong to not give it the chance it deserves to change your life.

 Whether this is through the convenience of a compact desktop computer, or low-cost media center, or perhaps some more outlandish project, is up to you.
 But if you get it wrong, you’ll miss out on the Raspberry Pi experience.
 That tiny computer will fail to set your world alight with possibilities, with the magic of a low-cost, flexible device.
 There are several ways that people misuse their Raspberry Pi and fail to embrace its potential.